Preserve Custom Modifications Across Upgrades

 #browserthat would be enough

 Also useful would be the ability to preserve custom page actions - files the user added to the

 These would be more easy to maintain, as the installer would simply need to copy them over to the new directory.
 Page Actions also don't cause side-effects on the browser (as far as I can tell), so there is no issue of incompatibility as there is with mods.

 @luetage A kind of a mod loader after an update?

 V was updated.
-Reviews your mods.
-Please - check - if they're compatible before loading or V couldn't work correctly. - Don't - report any bug about modding issues.
+Please reviews your mods and *check* if they're compatible before loading or Vivaldi User Interface couldn't work correctly. *Don't* report *any* bug if you have modifications enabled.

-(Of course, this screen shouldn't appear if no mod is used)
+(Of course, this screen won't appear if no mod is used)